loic-sharma/BaGet/docs/configuration.md

 ## IIS server options

 IIS Server options can be configured under the `IISServerOptions` key.
 The available options are detailed at [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.builder.iisserveroptions)
-Note: If not specified, the MaxRequestBodySize in BaGet defaults to 250MB (262144000 bytes), rather than the ASP.NET Core default of 30MB
+Note: If not specified, the MaxRequestBodySize in BaGetter defaults to 250MB (262144000 bytes), rather than the ASP.NET Core default of 30MB

 ```json
 {